Three Portsmouth fires, all at Christmas, destroyed 500 buildings within a decade in the early 19th century. Miraculously, no one died in the blazes.

 The first of the Portsmouth fires started early in the morning of Dec.
 26, 1802.
 It began in an old wooden building downtown, swept through the city and destroyed 100 homes.

 Firefighting then amounted to ‘engines’ – water pumps on wheels – which fed the bucket brigades.
+Homeowners hung leather fire buckets (now highly collectible) near their doors for use in the bucket brigades.
 ‘Rescue’ involved fire societies, who salvaged items from burning homes.
 Members carried bags to rescue household valuables and bed keys to quickly dismantle beds and remove them.

 Most of the building owners had no insurance, and they had to rely on private charity to recover.
 Donations came in from near and far, amounting to f $45,410.43.